aviary48/alcTrialsAndroid/README.md

 # alcTrialsAndroid
-link app with google google books api
+This Applications displays books from the google books api